SAML-based single sign-on (SSO) gives members access to Drift through an identity provider (IDP) of your choice.

 Step 2: Set up SAML SSO for Drift

 Now that you’ve configured your identity provider (IDP), an Admin can enable the SSO feature in Drift.

-1. Go to Settings > App Settings > Authentication
+1. Go to Settings > Security > Configure SAML authentication

 2. From here, you can verify your domain ownership.
 Once you’ve added your domain, you can verify it over HTTPS or DNS.
 All users who log in with this domain will be redirected to log in via your team's Identity provider.